 Engineering has always been a field defined by progress.
 From bridges and skyscrapers to clean energy and advanced technology, engineers shape the modern world.
 Yet behind every new innovation lies a changing career landscape.
 Today, future, the forces shaping engineering careers are more complex than ever before.

 Globalization, technology, and workplace expectations are rewriting what it means to succeed in this field.
 For aspiring engineers and experienced professionals alike, understanding these hidden forces is essential to building a sustainable career.
-Companies and engineering staffing agencies play an increasingly central role in guiding talent through these shifts.
+Companies and engineering recruitment agencies play an increasingly central role in guiding talent through these shifts.

 The most obvious force shaping engineering careers is technology itself.
 Artificial intelligence, automation, and digital design tools are transforming the way engineers work.